-If the New Israeli Shekel had strengthened by 10% against the U.S. dollar, it would have decreased our cash flows by approximately \$17 million in the three months ended March 30, 2024.
-The effect of a 10% change in the U.S. dollar / New Israeli Shekel exchange rate would not have had a material impact on our cash flows in the three months ended April 1, 2023 since in the first quarter of 2023 we were still affected by the hedging program with Intel.
+If the New Israeli Shekel had strengthened by 10% against the U.S. dollar, it would have decreased our cash flows by approximately ~~\$17 million~~ \$32 million in the ~~three~~ six months ended ~~March 30, 2024~~ June 29, 2024.
+The effect of a if the New Israeli Shekel had strengthened by 10% change against the U.S. dollar, it would have decreased our cash flows by approximately \$14 million in the six months ended July 1, 2023.
+This exposure to U.S. dollar / New Israeli Shekel exchange rate would not have had a material impact on our cash flows rates in comparative period results from the three months ended ~~April 1, 2023~~ July 1, 2023, since in the first quarter of 2023 we were still affected by the hedging program with Intel.
+Intel and therefore the effect of the exchange rates would not have had a material impact on our cash flows.